 Many have considered Chouinard’s style of managing his employees and a huge corporation as eccentric.
 In fact, many might have laughed at his company directive to hit the waves when the surf was up, or at his annual six-month vacation to Jackson Hole, Wyoming.
 But no one can argue with the outcomes, both in business but also in environmental impact and employee welfare.

 In the early days of Patagonia, the company pioneered on-site childcare, flex-work based on a trust policy, paid maternity and other leave, coverage of healthcare premiums, and generous employee development programs.
 These benefits, of course, are still not entirely common in 2017, over forty years later.

-What’s more, Chouinard took an unusual approach to staffing his company.
+What’s more, Chouinard took an unusual approach to staff his company.
 Most companies, as he points out, are strongly top-down.
 There are rigid corporate structures in place and hierarchies that determine how a company will operate.
-Patagonia, on the other hand, hired a bunch of motivated, young, independent people and then left them alone.
+Patagonia, on the other hand, hired a bunch of young and independent people, and then left them alone.
 Chouinard recently mentioned that psychologists have come to study how the company manages to function so efficiently with this approach.
 Chouinard seems to bask in his unusual tactics.
-“I don’t care when you work.
-Just get the job done.”
+He doesn’t care when his employees work, so long as they get the job done.

-For the young entrepreneurs, Chouinard also gives some on-point advice.
-“If you want to be successful in business,” he recently said, “you don’t go up against coke a cola.
+For young entrepreneurs, Chouinard also gives some on-point advice.
+“If you want to be successful in business,” he recently said to NPR, “you don’t go up against Coca-Cola.
 They’ll kill you.
 You just do it differently.
 You figure out something that no one else has thought of and you do it in a totally different way.
 So, breaking the rules means you have to be creative.”

 Above all, what seems to drive Chouinard the most is the wish for a simpler life.
 This can be seen in his approach to business, his slowing the growth of his own company, and his encouraging customers not to buy his products but to repair, reuse, and recycle.